muratk5n/thirdwave/en/tweets/2022/week14.md

 The reason for that decrease IMO is either technology, or too much efficiency is being squeezed out of employees at the expense of.. something.
-Maybe at Amazon you won't be allowed to take a bathroom break.
+Wages?
+Maybe at Amazon you won't be allowed to take a bathroom break?

 ```python